Vidushi33/New-Portfolio/README.md

 ## About

-I'm a Full Stack Developer passionate about building beautiful, performant web applications.
-This portfolio showcases my journey, projects, and technical expertise.
-Explore the different sections to see what I've been working on!
+I am a Software Engineer specializing in the Next.js ecosystem, dedicated to building high-performance, secure web applications.
+This portfolio showcases my transition from complex designs to production-ready systems, with a focus on pixel-perfect UI and scalable frontend architecture.

 ---